mihaly-alberti-kurtosys/ddeploy/README.md

 Contributing
 ============

+In lieu of a formal styleguide, take care to maintain the existing coding style.

 Feel free to fork this project and make improvements.
 When you've finished, create a [pull request](https://help.github.com/articles/using-pull-requests) for the changes you've made.